 15. Indianapolis Colts

-With his helmet flying off, the old bucking colt logo from the team’s days in Baltimore can’t be beat, even if it is stylistically outdated.
+With his helmet flying off, the old bucking colt logo from the team’s days in Baltimore can’t be beaten, even if it is stylistically outdated.
 The horseshoe is the next best thing.
 Simple, classic, and iconic.

 14. New York Giants